Ruby Receptionists vs AI: The Cost of Growth

 In our study of emergency service calls, 15.9% of calls contained urgency language.
 These calls average $4,200 in revenue - 20% higher than routine work.
 Missing emergency calls costs significantly more than missing quote requests.

 Bottom line: If your calls are mostly straightforward (quotes, scheduling, FAQs), volume is growing, budget matters, and you need predictability, AI-first delivers better economics and operational advantages.
+The virtual receptionist market has reached $6.26 billion, driven by these economics.

 Should You Switch from Ruby to AI?
 5-Question Decision Framework